okolyigit/Basic-Optimization-Algortihms/README.md

 # Newton-Raphson-Optimization

-This Code is for finding minimum point of Powell Function.
+This code is for finding minimum point of Powell Function.